Ersanio/snes-assembly-book/docs/programming/branches.md

 BCS branches if the loaded value is equal or greater than the compared value.
 Alternatively, this also branches when the carry flag is set.

 BCC branches if the loaded value is lesser than the compared value.
 Alternatively, this also branches when the carry flag is clear.
-Please note that this BCC doesn’t get taken if the compared value is equal, unlike BCS.
+Please note that this BCC doesn't get taken if the compared value is equal, unlike BCS.

 ## BVS and BVC
 These are branch opcodes which branch depending on if a value results in a mathematical overflow or not, thus, when the overflow flag is set or clear.